On stopping Fock-space processes: Stopping martingales at general times

 For the second, note that the first claim with $t = \infty$ yields the identity

 \end{proof}

 \begin{proposition} If $Z \in \bop{\fock}{}$ and $S$ is a quantum stopping time then

 Furthermore, $E_S Z_{\wh{S}} = Z_{\wc{S}}$. \end{proposition} \begin{proof} The first identity is trivial, and the third follows immediately from it.
-The fifth is true if $S$ is discrete, as noted at the beginning of the proof of Theorem~\ref{thm:idstopop}, so holds in general by approximation.
-The second now follows, since
+The fifth is true if~$S$ is discrete, as noted in the proof of Theorem~\ref{thm:idstopop}, so holds in general by approximation.
+The second is now immediate, and the fourth identity follows from the third and the second. \end{proof}